 Students in Fifth through Twelfth grade may take part in the band program.
+5th and 6th grade students are required to take band.
 The band class will take the place of music instruction for fifth and sixth grade.
 The band instructor will have a meeting at the beginning of the school year regarding the band instrument rental program.
 Students who participate in the band may follow the same sports behavior and attendance expectations.